AshwinDhamnaskar/ineuronindustry/README.md

 ##This is the Git tutorials by Ashwin
 ##this is the industry ready project of ineuron
 ## we will learn git
-#we will complete the project
+#we will complete the project wewewefzfzfftzg